1,000+ Opportunities

 Arts Learning, Education, & Employment proposals —reviewed in August Arts Learning & Employment proposals — reviewed in November Education & Employment proposals — reviewed in February Arts Learning & Education proposals — reviewed in May Please check your email to confirm your subscription to our newsletter.
 120 S. LaSalle Street, Suite 1950 Diversity & Inclusiveness Photography by Roark Johnson

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations based in Chicago serving Chicago residents.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations based in Chicago serving Chicago residents.
 Proposals should focus on specific projects rather than general operating support for new grantees.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Arts Learning Program is sponsored by Lloyd A Fry Foundation.
 Supports programs using arts education to improve learning and provide life-enriching experiences for low-income Chicago children and youth.
 The foundation focuses on building student skills and knowledge in artistic disciplines while nurturing problem-solving abilities and self-assessment.
 Geographic focus: Chicago, IL Focus areas: Arts Education, Youth Development, K-12 Education